 I love to swim too.
 There is something about clear, crisp, and cool lake water that calms my soul.
 I can’t get enough.

-Never really goodbye, because we shall be together again in our lives up ahead… in “infinity and beyond. “.
+Never really goodbye, because we shall be together again in our lives up ahead in heaven which is “infinity and beyond. “.
 These roses I planted are for them.
 As I was burying their roots beneath the dark soil, I encountered the roots of a pine tree.
 It stood tall as a sentinel here in this place of sacred time and space.
 It has been here for a long time.
 There is pride in its broad stance, and there is something so right about its roots becoming entwined with the roses as they grow.
 They will grow together..
 I hope.

 I did not wear gardening gloves, so I pricked my hands several times with the sharp jagged thorns of the roses.
 Love hurts, it wounds , it pierces the hands, and leaves scars upon the mind .
 It is a reminder to me of the power of it, and the risk of loving.
 You will be hurt, you will bleed.
 Your heart will be sacrificed on the altar of love.
 Love demands sacrifice.
 There is a choice, but if you dare, its the best risk ever.